far-tow/far-tow/README.md

 - :zap: In my free time, I solve problems, Building application, learning about new technology and exploring it, I'm even a fine Woodworker and Photographer.

-- :mailbox:How to reach me: send me a message here or email me at: fartow at gmail.com
+- :mailbox:How to reach me: send me a message here or email me: fartow at gmail.com

 ---
 ### :hammer_and_wrench: Languages and Tools :